 Choose a location to accommodate the size of your rink.

 Make the right size rink for your family and your budget.
 Do not over do it!
 Too big of a rink could be a maintenance nightmare especially if things do not go exactly as planned.
 Start medium size or small and expand with experience.
-Our 20 by 20 rink kit is a great seller for a good reason.
+Our 20' x 20' Outdoor Skating Rink Kit is a great seller for a good reason.
 I started with a 40 by 60, expanded to a 40 by 80, expanded to a 50 by 100 and finally settled with a repeat rink of 45 by 65 rink.
 Even after being an experienced rinker, still a 50 by 100 rink was too much for me to maintain.
 With the Iron Sleek Ice Rink Resurfacer you can choose a container that could work well for your rink.

 My 45 by 65 rink is maintained with a 32 gallon container of steaming hot water.
 It only takes a few minutes and there is no need to manage a clumsy hose.
 If you are in the position of choosing between length and width, go with the width.
 Width gives more room to operate for backyard hockey.